What is Statement Credit on Your Credit Cards Monthly Statement

 Common Concerns About Statement Credits

 However you receive a statement credit, it’s important to understand how it will affect your account.
 Many times, statement credits will work just like payments.
-This is often how I see my travel statement credits applied, such as the ones from my Chase Sapphire Reserve SM or American Express Platinum cards.
+This is often how I see my travel statement credits applied, such as the ones from my Chase Sapphire Reserve SM or Platinum Card® from American Express cards.
 However, I would never miss a minimum payment just because I received a statement credit that appears to cover it.
 If you want to do that, I would strongly recommend contacting your card issuer to verify that the statement credit you received (for any reason) will count towards your minimum payment.

 If you received a statement credit, since your last statement closed, but before payment is due, you can typically subtract that amount from your payment.
 So if you had a statement balance of $1,000, but received a statement credit of $100 shortly afterwards, a payment of $900 will cover your entire statement balance, and will allow you to avoid interest charges.